eeholmes/jupyterhub/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/eeholmes/jupyterhub/main)

 This will open the repo in JupyterLab and you can run the workbooks as we did in the workshop.
-Everthing should work except direct S3 access of data.
+Everything should work except direct S3 access of data.
 That requires you to be on a hub in AWS region us-west-2 and mybinder.org is not on that.

 <img src="images/mybinder.png" width="500"/>